Quick answer

-When cooked until tender - whether steamed, roasted, or pureed - pumpkin becomes easy for babies to handle and digest.
-It’s commonly introduced early in baby-led weaning (BLW) and pairs well with iron-rich foods to support your baby’s nutritional needs.
+When cooked until tender — steamed, roasted, or puréed — pumpkin becomes easy for babies to handle and digest, and it's commonly introduced early in baby-led weaning (BLW).

 When can baby eat pumpkin?

-Pumpkin can be introduced around 6 months of age, when your baby is ready to start solids and shows interest in self-feeding.
+Pumpkin can be introduced around 6 months, when your baby is ready to start solids and shows interest in self-feeding.

-Its soft texture after cooking makes it suitable for baby-led weaning, allowing your baby to explore new flavors and textures safely.
+Its soft texture after cooking makes it ideal for baby-led weaning, letting your baby explore new flavours and textures safely.

 See our first foods for baby guide for more ideas.